uipath-certification/uipath-certification.github.io/_posts/2020-9-9-rpa-global-exception.md

 Option C is correct.

+<h1>Global Exception Handler in UiPath Studio</h1>

-It’s global….only one for the entire project.
+It’s global.
+Only one for the entire project.